wp-plugins/dpabottomofpostpage/readme.txt

 3. Shows example code entered into the different Post Message Areas.
 Notice the AFFECTS SEO & DOES NOT AFFECT SEO radio buttons.
 With version 1.02 you now have the ability to display, by checking the checkboxes, individual messages in HOME and/or CATEGORY and/or ARCHIVES pages. screenshot-3.png
 4. Shows example code entered into the different Page Message Areas. screenshot-4.png
 5. Shows example of what your Bottom of Post can look like. screenshot-5.png
+6. Shows example of how to allow post to display message or stop displaying message. screenshot-6.png
+7. Shows example of how to allow page to display message or stop displaying message. screenshot-7.png

 == Frequently Asked Questions ==